Title: | Functional Biogeography Analyses |

 species.

-library("funbiogeo") data("species_traits") trait_coverage_by_species <- fb_count_traits_by_species(species_traits) head(trait_coverage_by_species)
+trait_coverage_by_species <- fb_count_traits_by_species(woodiv_traits) head(trait_coverage_by_species)

-library("funbiogeo") data("species_traits") trait_coverage_by_species <- fb_count_traits_by_species(species_traits) head(trait_coverage_by_species)
+trait_coverage_by_species <- fb_count_traits_by_species(woodiv_traits) head(trait_coverage_by_species)

 This function returns the community-weighted mean of provided trait values.